TimothyJNewman/TimothyJNewman/README.md

 - 🔭 Working on my personal website
 - 🌱 Learning React, Webdev and Python
 - 👯 Interned as Front-end Developer at Bühler UK Ltd over summer 2022
-- 👯 Hardware verification intern at Mediatek
+- 👯 Interned as Hardware verification intern at Mediatek over Spring and Summer 2023
-- ✍ Looking for Electronics/Software/System Engineering roles after graduating in 2024
+- ✍ Looking for Electronics/Software Engineering roles after graduating in 2024
 - 📫 How to reach me: [https://www.timothynewman.co.uk/](https://www.timothynewman.co.uk/)

 <!--